 The Authority will, where possible, reach decisions by consensus.
-If consensus cannot be reached by all Members on a particular issue, then the Chairperson or another Member may ask for a vote to be taken.
+If consensus cannot be reached by all Members on a particular issue, and the recording in the minutes of differing views is not deemed sufficient recourse, then the Chairperson or another Member may ask for a vote to be taken.

 At a meeting of the Authority, a question on which a vote is required shall be determined by a majority of the votes of the Members present.
-In the case of an equal division of votes, the Chairperson of the meeting shall have a second or casting vote, which shall be recorded in the minutes.7
+In the case of an equal division of votes, the Chairperson of the meeting shall have a second or casting vote, which shall be recorded in the minutes.8